 Once you’ve provided the information and it’s been verified, you’ll have new shares issued to you.

 Prevention Tips to Expedite Replacement and Avoid This in the Future

 If you find yourself in this situation, that’s rough.
 But there are ways to expedite replacement and also avoid this in the future.

 One of the first things that you can do is make photocopies of any share certificates you own (front and back), and put the copies in known location.
 You should always store your share certificates in a safe place, like a safe deposit box, but keep the photocopies in your office file cabinet.
 Then, if you lose your shares, you can reference the photocopies to get the process started.
 It’s quicker if you provide the missing share certificate numbers, versus having the transfer company research the loss.

 To avoid this in the future, just don’t hold paper stock certificates!
-If you use an online broker (like any of our cheap investing sites), all of your shares are electronically held for you.
+If you use an online broker, all of your shares are electronically held for you.
 If you currently hold paper stock certificates, you can simply go to the broker of your choice, and deposit your paper shares into your account.
 Then, all of your shares will be held electronically and you don’t have to worry about losing your stock certificates.

 What are your thoughts about owning paper stock certificates?
 Have you ever lost them?

 Join the 21,000 other members who've already taken the first steps towards student loan freedom.
 Sign up and get my five free tactics to lower your student loan debt.